 4.1 Human rights assessment

-The Court of Appeal, in the case of Kimani v LB Lambeth (2003), found that:
+The Court of Appeal, in the case of R(Kimani) v LB Lambeth (2003), found that:

-- return to country of origin would cause a breach of the family’s rights under European treaties (applicable to EEA nationals and dependent family members of EEA nationals).
+- Would return result in a breach of the family’s rights under European treaties?
+(EEA nationals and dependent family members of EEA nationals)

 In order to assist local authorities in documenting the decision making process, we have developed a human rights assessment template, although questions will need to be tailored to each family member’s specific circumstances.
 It is recommended that the human rights assessment is recorded separately from the child in need assessment, as although many considerations will be relevant to both assessments, it is important that the conclusions and reasoning in the human rights assessment are clearly set out.